SergiosKar/SergiosKar.github.io/index.md

 about_me1: My name is Sergios and I am here to help you build your amazing product
-about_me2: I am an Artificial Intelligence Engineer and I develop Machine Learning related software.
+about_me2: I am a Full-Stack Web Developer who specialized in Machine Learning.
 about_me3: What is my primary goal...?
 To help you develop your AI product and increase your business value through Data Science.